-Potential clients may feel more at ease knowing your dog walking business is insured, which makes you a more appealing choice over a business that isn’t.
+Potential clients may feel more at ease knowing your dog walking business is insured, which makes you a more appealing choice over a business that isn’t insured.
 It demonstrates your commitment to customer service and safety.

 Managing many different breeds with varying degrees of behaviour may require specialized knowledge.
-Owners may provide pet care instruction or advice, and if done incorrectly, may result in accidental injury or damage to property.
+Owners may provide pet care instruction or advice, and if done incorrectly, accidental injury or damage to property may occur.
 This consideration may impact the cost of your coverage.